gouravkhator/boat-to-cp/README.md

 # Boat To CP

-The Competitive Programming questions link with solved Java solutions are written in this one single repository.
+The Competitive Programming questions link with solved Java/Python solutions are written in this one single repository.

 ## Platforms Covered